-- Provide a safe and efficient environment for the secure storage of all evidence and property recovered by members of the Department. - Enhance the safety and security of the work environment for members of the police department and its visitors to the Headquarters facility. - Enhance service to the community by constructing police reports over the telephone, thereby eliminating the need for zone cars to be dispatched to calls generally considered informational or for report purposes that usually require no investigative follow-up. - Coordinate maintenance and construction projects at all police facilities. - Manage and maintain fleet operations in coordination with Gwinnett County Fleet Maintenance.
+- Provide a safe and efficient environment for the secure storage of all evidence and property recovered by members of the Department - Enhance the safety and security of the work environment for members of the police department and its visitors to the Headquarters facility - Enhance service to the community by constructing police reports over the telephone, thereby eliminating the need for zone cars to be dispatched to calls generally considered informational or for report purposes that usually require no investigative follow-up - Coordinate maintenance and construction projects at all police facilities - Manage and maintain fleet operations in coordination with Gwinnett County Fleet Maintenance

-The Support Section is comprised of three units: Facilities/Fleet Operations Unit, Lobby Officer/Building Security/Tele-Serve, Property and Evidence Unit.
+The Support Section is comprised of four units: Facilities Management Unit, Fleet Operations Unit, Lobby Officer/Building Security/Tele-Serve Unit, and the Property and Evidence Unit.

-Facilities/Fleet Operations Unit
+Facilities Management Unit

-The Facilities/Fleet Operations Unit is responsible for fleet operations, facility repairs and maintenance, and all construction-related projects.
-The Police Department has 10 facilities: Headquarters, Police Annex, five precincts, training academy, aviation hangar, and K-9.
+The Facilities Management Unit is responsible for facility repairs and maintenance, and all construction-related projects.
+The Police Department has 11 facilities: Headquarters, Police Annex, six precincts, training academy, aviation hangar, and K-9.